sethbaird01/typescript/README.md

 # typescript-practice
-Learning typescript with the help of exercism.io, at least one problem every day.
+~~Learning typescript with the help of exercism.io.~~

+This repository is now archived since I've moved on from typescript for the time being.